+

 When we are changing registries (for example, from a federated repository to LDAP), remove the information that pertains to the previously configured registry for console users and console groups.

-When administrative security is enabled, appservers run under the server identity that is defined under the active user registry configuration.
+When administrative security is enabled, appservers run under the server identity defined under the active user registry configuration.
 Although it is not shown on the administrative console and in other tools, a special Server subject is mapped to the administrator role.
 The WAS runtime code, which runs under the server identity, requires authorization to runtime operations.
 If no other user is assigned administrative roles, we can log into the administrative console or to the wsadmin scripting tool using the server identity to perform administrative operations and to assign other users or groups to administrative roles.
 Because the server identity is assigned to the administrative role by default, the administrative security policy requires the administrative role to perform the following operations:

 Naming service authorization